K4zuki/pipico-micropython-scpi/micropython/doc/markdown/TITLE.md

 `I2C<bus>:WRITE <address>,<buffer>,<stop>`

-This command sets list of hexadecimal to specified slave device on the bus.
+:   This command writes list of hexadecimal to specified slave device on the bus.
-Stop bit condition is configured by `<stop>`
+Stop condition is configured by `<stop>`.

 #### Parameter {-}